stevenjoezhang/bilibili-downloader/README.md

 # Run the app
 npm start
 ```
 If everything's OK, you'll see a new window named "Mimi Downloader".
-Input the videourl and playurl, then follow the guide to download files.
+Input the videourl, then follow the guide to download files.

+If playurl is required, you can get it like this:

 ![demo-video](help.png)